-Although studies investigating reactivity effects generally use mixed-list designs, both Janes et al. (2018) and Tauber and Witherby (2019) each included pure-group comparisons.
+Although studies investigating reactivity effects generally use mixed-list designs, Janes et al. (2018) and Tauber and Witherby (2019) included pure-group comparisons.
 First, Janes et al.’s (2018) Experiment 2 compared JOL reactivity effects for mixed- vs. pure-list designs by having participants study 1) mixed lists of forward associates and unrelated pairs, 2) pure lists of forward pairs, or 3) pure lists of unrelated pairs.
-Overall, the authors found that positive reactivity patterns typically found for mixed lists with related pairs failed to emerge when a pure list was used, suggesting that reactivity effects were contingent on participants being able to discriminate between different pair types.
-Tauber and Witherby (2019), however, showed a reactivity effect for forward pairs presented using a pure list.
-However, Tauber and Witherby were unable to directly compare the changed-goal and cue-strengthening accounts, as they did not include a mixed list comparison group.
-Thus, it remains unclear how these observed reactivity effects would compare to a mixed list (i.e., whether reactivity effects would be greater when using a mixed list vs. a pure list) or whether this effect would also extend to a pure list of unrelated pairs.
+Overall, the authors found that positive reactivity patterns typically found for mixed lists with related pairs, but this same pattern did not occur on pure lists, suggesting that reactivity effects were contingent on participants being able to discriminate between different pair types.
+Tauber and Witherby (2019), however, reported reactivity for forward pairs presented using a pure list.
+However, Tauber and Witherby were unable to directly compare the changed-goal and cue-strengthening accounts, as a mixed-list comparison was not included.
+Thus, it is unclear how these observed reactivity effects would compare to a mixed list (i.e., whether reactivity effects would be greater when using a mixed list vs. a pure list) or whether this effect would also extend to a pure list of unrelated pairs.

-Given these discrepancies, the present study sought to provide a more direct test of list composition on reactivity by comparing recall for participants who studied mixed lists containing related and unrelated pairs to separate groups of participants who studied either pure lists of only related or unrelated word pairs.
+Given these discrepancies, and the absence of comparison groups within the literature, the present study sought to provide a direct test of list-composition effects on reactivity.
+Specifically, our study compared recall in mixed lists containing related and unrelated pairs to a separate group of participants who studied either pure lists of only related or unrelated word pairs.
 First, Experiment 1 provided a direct replication of Janes et al.’s (2018) second experiment by comparing reactivity effects for forward and unrelated pairs across mixed and pure lists.
 Experiments 2 and 3 then expanded upon Experiment 1 by comparing unrelated pairs to backward and symmetrical pairs, respectively.
-Each experiment, therefore, provided three separate tests of list effects on reactivity.
-Finally, because Maxwell and Huff (2022) showed that reactivity effects extend to other, non-metacognitive judgment tasks, each experiment included an additional frequency judgment group in which participants rated the likelihood that paired items would appear together in everyday language rather than making a JOL.
+Additionally, because Maxwell and Huff (2022) showed that reactivity effects extend to other, non-metacognitive judgment tasks, each experiment included an additional frequency-judgment group in which participants rated the likelihood that paired items would appear together in everyday language rather than making a JOL.
 This additional comparison was included to 1) test whether the reactivity effects for frequency judgments initially reported by Maxwell and Huff would replicate for mixed groups and 2) test whether these judgments would continue mirror JOL reactivity pairs when elicited within a pure-list context.
+Thus, the present study provides three separate tests of list effects on JOL and frequency judgment reactivity while isolating these effects across three types of paired associates, including backward and symmetrical pairs, which have traditionally been omitted.

-Experiment 1: Forward vs. Unrelated Pairs
+Experiment 1: Forward versus Unrelated Pairs

-The goals of Experiment 1 were twofold.
+Experiment 1 had three main goals.
 First, we sought to replicate positive reactivity on related pairs presented via mixed lists as initially reported by Soderstrom et al. (2015).
-We then tested whether this pattern would extend to pure lists by comparing participants who studied pure lists of forward associates to those who studied pure lists of unrelated pairs.
+Second, we tested whether this pattern would extend to pure lists by comparing participants who studied pure lists of forward associates to those who studied pure lists of unrelated pairs.
 Finally, across all list types, we included a group of participants who provided frequency judgments at encoding.
 Like JOLs, frequency judgments implicitly encourage participants to relate items together.
 However, this judgment type does not require participants to forecast subsequent memory and therefore is less likely to encourage metacognitive processes.
 Based on findings by Maxwell and Huff (2022), we expected that frequency judgment would produce reactivity patterns mirroring JOLs.